All Natural Deodorant

 Try to stick with natural clothing fibers like wool or cotton.
 Fibers like polyester can trap in moisture and cause that same odor-causing bacteria to grow.

 The best thing that you can do to help your body detox is to give it time.
 Your body is a beautiful, hard-working machine and it will do its job, just don't rush it.
 Go deodorant free for a few days and let your body perform its magic.

 If you're worried about odor during your detox, try adding a little bit of lemon to your exfoliant.
 Lemon is a natural antibacterial and has a long-lasting fresh scent.

 Make sure that you drink plenty of water to replace what is lost through your sweat.

 We've been talking about all of these toxic ingredients, but what exactly are they?
 Just like many other commercialized products, drugstore antiperspirant is filled with unnatural, toxic ingredients.

 Let's go over a few of those toxic ingredients and their side effects:

 Aluminum - Aluminum is a common ingredient in commercial antiperspirants.
 The aluminum is the chemical used to clog your pores.
 Aluminum is linked to skin irritation, Alzheimer's disease, and cancer.

 Triclosan - Triclosan is used for antibacterial purposes.
-It has been banned in several countries, however, Canada is still in debate on its legality.
+It has been banned in several countries.
 Triclosan is linked to the development of antibiotic-resistant bacteria, muscle weakness, and skin irritation.

 Silica - Silica is used to absorb moisture from sweat.
 Silica is linked to skin and lung irritation, dryness, and cancer.